 Social Science PGCE

 We will prepare you to teach the social sciences in a flexible and exciting way.
-IOE tutors are committed to promoting good interactive teaching and learning in their sessions, and a collaborative ethos is encouraged so that you share materials, resources and ideas with other student teachers.
+UCL Institute of Education (IOE) tutors are committed to promoting good interactive teaching and learning in their sessions, and a collaborative ethos is encouraged so that you share materials, resources and ideas with other student teachers.

 At the IOE, you will participate in a range of lectures and seminars designed to enhance your development as a teacher.
 These highly interactive sessions will cover how children learn, assessment, lesson planning, behaviour management and subject-specific matters.
 The programme involves visits to sites around London as well as a wide range of guest speakers.